Portland ME

 Climb The Portland Observatory

 The observatory offers great views of Portland, Casco Bay, Back Cove, and Mt.
 Washington.
-It’s owned and operated by the City of Portland and Greater Portland Landmarks, who offer guided tours during the summer season.
+It’s owned and operated by the City of Portland and Greater Portland Landmarks, which offer guided tours during the summer season.

 Ride a Train at the Maine Narrow Gauge Railroad Co. & Museum